 The Roving Historical Theater took shape in 2007 with the first of our eight-play cycle of all-original works dramatizing the history and industries of our scattered local communities, each play held in the community being celebrated.
 In 2015, the Theater morphed into the Roving Hysterical Theater with an update to old-time vaudeville routines.
 More theatrical forays are in the planning stage.

 Family music has become a solid part of our efforts in recent years, starting with performances by Simple Gifts and the Celtic Martins.
-The recent Ultimate Music Weekend featured ragtime pianist Bob Milne, blues singer/songwriter Geoff Muldaur and others, with the Martins as our lynchpin act.
+Recent Music Weekends featured ragtime pianist Bob Milne, blues singer/songwriter Geoff Muldaur, the Greenwood Valley Boys and others, with the Celtic Martins as our lynchpin act.
 For 2018, our November offering has been named Spread the Jam, bringing back Bob Milne and the Martins, but adding a free potluck and singalong.
 Simple Gifts will hold a ukulele workshop in September of 2019

 At the Kiwanis Winterfest, held at Camp Brule over Presidents Day Weekend, we hold the Clothesline Art Exhibit, at which youth create artwork put on display.